natematias/governing-human-algorithm-behavior/README.md

 ---

-#### Thurs 04-11 Policy Topic: Conversation with Advocacy Groups
+#### Thurs 04-11 Policy Topic: Conversation with guest TBD
-In this session, we will have a conversation with representatives of thinktanks and advocacy groups working on algorithm-related policy topics in Washington DC.
+In this session, we will have a conversation with a guest (TBD)

 <!--* (possible invited guests: Mozilla, AccessNow, Center for Democracy and Technology, Electronic Frontier Foundation, Knight First Amendment Center, ACLU)